LOCATION LOCATION LOCATION

 I was also struggling because since January I’ve moved tattoo studios, which has been really good, and I love my new studio.
 But it’s the first time I’ve been properly booked up, and since I’m self-employed, I work two days in the studio, and then one day is dedicated to drawing designs and doing admin.
 So, I’m working three days a week and not having as much time for uni work.
 It’s mainly because I’ve had to be in the studio for licensing and to help set up and open, but it’s been making me feel overwhelmed because I love this project so much and want to dedicate all my time to it, but I physically can’t because I have to earn money.
 I also love tattooing and want to commit to that too.

 I’ve been struggling to stay on track because it’s been hard to manage everything.
-Sometimes, I just want a day to relax and sleep.
+Sometimes I just want a day to relax and sleep.
 I’ve been feeling like I’m drowning in work.
-I made a checklist of things I want to do before the presentation on Monday, and just listing them out—things I would like to do, not need to do—has made me feel a lot better.
+I made a checklist of things I want to do before the presentation on Monday, and just listing them out has made me feel a lot better.
 If I can’t check them all off, it’s not the end of the world.
 The act of checking something off keeps me motivated.
-If it’s not written down, I sometimes get lost in one task and never get around to the others.
+If it’s not written down I sometimes get lost in one task and never get around to the others.

 kristian also suggested I try other methods in textiles for a bit before I finish my current project.
 I’ve always done textiles because it's what I’ve always wanted to do, but he suggested I should try other mediums, like painting again, sketching, or maybe even animation.
 It would be interesting to see how I can put my work out into the world in different ways and whether it leads to different outcomes.
 I still really enjoy working with textiles, though, because it links back to the textile mills in my village, and I feel more connected to the project when I use textiles.
 I think it’s because drawing comes so naturally to me—I usually do it quickly and don’t like spending a lot of time on drawings or paintings.
 With textiles, though, I have to plan everything out, make charts, and take my time with the project.
 It helps me slow down and really understand what I’m trying to do.